feeless/feeless/README.md

 **⚠ This is a work in progress.
 It's not ready to use as a real node! ⚠**

 As a personal adventure into understanding Nano, I decided to write a Nano node in Rust.
-The original implementation is in C++.
 I give no promises about my future motivation to complete this project 🤐.

 ## What is Nano?